fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/solar-powered-laptop.md

 told.[^pine64eu]

 [^pine64eu]: If the PBP becomes available for order in Europe via
-    [pine64.eu](https://www.pine64.eu/shop/), then shipping should be
+    [pine64.eu](https://www.pine64.eu/shop/), then — if you are an EU resident — shipping should be faster and you wouldn’t need to pay import duty.
+At the time of writing, however, the PBP can only be purchased from the main
-    faster and you wouldn’t need to pay import duty.
-At the time of writing, however, the PBP can only be purchased from the main [pine64.com](https://pine64.com/product-category/pinebook-pro/)
+    [pine64.com](https://pine64.com/product-category/pinebook-pro/)
     store.